dbt-labs/dbt-project-evaluator/README.md

 #### Reason to Flag
 Tests are assertions you make about your models and other resources in your dbt project (e.g. sources, seeds and snapshots).
 Defining tests is a great way to confirm that your code is working correctly, and helps prevent regressions when your code changes.
 Models that don't enforce the grain of every model with primary key tests are a risk to the reliability and scalability of your project.
 #### How to Remediate
-Apply a [uniqueness test](https://docs.getdbt.com/reference/resource-properties/tests#unique) and a [not null test](https://docs.getdbt.com/reference/resource-properties/tests#not_null) to the column that represents the garins of your model in its schema entry.
+Apply a [uniqueness test](https://docs.getdbt.com/reference/resource-properties/tests#unique) and a [not null test](https://docs.getdbt.com/reference/resource-properties/tests#not_null) to the column that represents the grain of your model in its schema entry.
 Additional tests can be configured by applying a [generic test](https://docs.getdbt.com/docs/building-a-dbt-project/tests#generic-tests) in the model's `.yml` entry or by creating a [singular test](https://docs.getdbt.com/docs/building-a-dbt-project/tests#singular-tests) in the `tests` directory of you project.

 ### Test Coverage